TheOnliestMattastic/My-Bash-Toolkit/README.md

 ## 📜 License
 This project is licensed under the [CC0-1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).

-## 👤 Author
-**TheOnliestMattastic**
-A self‑driven indie game dev with a background in creative problem‑solving and a passion for automation.

----

 ## 📌 Recruiter’s Note
 This repository is not a polished product but a window into how I solve problems with code.
 Each script began as a solution to a real need on my own system, and together they demonstrate:
 - Practical Bash scripting and Linux administration skills